-An intensive study of defensive firearms that teaches extreme speed for hits, and includes shooting at greater distances, and management of such contingencies as weak hand draws, one-hand only reloads and malfunction clearing if wounded, etc. Students receive several hours of hands-on training in handgun disarming, and in countering attempts by an attacker to disarm them.
-Shooting while moving, and use of long guns for defense, are among the areas covered.
+An intensive study of defensive firearms that teaches extreme speed for hits, and includes shooting at greater distances, and management of such contingencies as weak hand draws, one-hand-only reloads and malfunction clearing if wounded, etc. Students receive several hours of hands-on training in handgun disarming, and in countering attempts by an attacker to disarm them.
+Shooting while moving, and the use of long guns for defense, are among the areas covered.
 Round count: 500 handgun, 100 long gun.

 What Do I bring?

 - A good quality handgun, suitable for self-protection and/or concealed carry.
 Remember that you will be firing approximately 500 rounds during this class, so ultra-lightweight firearms, though suitable for concealed carry, are not a good choice for class use.
 If you have any questions about the suitability of your gun, please contact us.
 It is a good idea to bring a spare gun, if you have one, just in case your primary gun breaks. ( it happens more than you think)

 - A good quality holster.
 You need a safe, quality holster and belt.
 Again, if you have any questions, please contact us.

 - A minimum of 3 magazines or speed loaders for your handgun.